 The table fell silent.
 After a moment, the female Gnoll shook her head.

-“That was nearly a decade past.
+“That was nearly four years past.
 He may have cause I grant, but those who followed him even when it became clear that Liscor was the target have no excuse.
 Unprovoked I say.”

 The rest agreed.
 So did Luciva.
 She spread her claws on the table.